 The problem of dermal pathologies of the elderly is a shared one of the 2 Seas region.
 To tackle effectively this growing problem, we need new improved technologies and management options to reduce costs and improve outcomes.
 This can occur by pooling the cross-border expertise of our consortium, in the field of wound care, towards critical mass for technological innovation.
 This will promote product development by 2 Seas industries - encouraged by dissemination to our regional SME networks.
 Ultimately, this will improve the quality of life of the elderly population across borders.

-The materials to combat wound malodour have used activated carbon (AC) powder as the active ingredient.
-One form is a thin film made by combining AC with agarose from seaweed that has been treated to be flexible and elastic and thus able to easily fit with the contours of the skin.
-This material has been augmented to have a fluid handling capability to make it suitable for use on sloughy wounds which can otherwise cause damaging tissue maceration.
+The materials to combat wound malodour have used activated carbon (AC) granules as the active ingredient.
+One form is a thin film made by combining AC with agarose from seaweed that has been treated to be flexible and elastic and able to fit the contours of the skin.
+In tests, volunteers found that the DERMA material was significantly better at masking a bacteria-like odour than control materials.
+The material has been augmented to have a fluid handling capability to make it potentially suitable for use on sloughy wounds which can otherwise cause damaging tissue maceration.

-AC for odour control has also been incorporated into very fine, electrospun fibres.
-By presenting the AC in this way, a relatively large surface area for odour removal will be achieved, making the odour removal process very efficient.
-These fibres are also highly water absorbent, of benefit for wound moisture control.
-These fibres also have a remarkable ability to release antimicrobial agents over extended periods, meaning that, in the form of a wound dressing, they could potentially be worn for longer than current antimicrobial forms.
+AC for odour control has also been incorporated into very fine, electrospun fibres with a large surface area for odour removal.
+These proprietary fibres are highly water absorbent, of benefit for wound moisture control.
+The fibres also have a remarkable ability to release antimicrobial agents over extended periods, meaning that, in the form of a wound dressing, they could potentially be more efficient than current materials.